AliNoor1/BuildIt/README.md

 For Git workflow guidelines, discussion and examples see: [CONTRIBUTING.md](/CONTRIBUTING.md)

+For discussion of next working release see: [release-notes.md](https://github.com/AliNoor1/BuildIt/blob/develop/release-notes.md) on the `develop` branch.

 ## Vision Statement

 Help amateurs learn about and create their dream home improvements.